ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 ### Create the distance_script.sh to perform the distance analysis, compute average and plot the results
-In your personal scratch directory `/scratch/${username}` create a new folder called “distance_analysis”, enter into this folder and use a text editor, like `gedit`, to create the file `script_distance.sh`:
+In your personal scratch directory `/scratch/${username}` create a new folder called “distance_analysis”, enter into this folder and create six subfolders, one for each of the 6 HSP90 systems (name them with their BCCID).
+Enter into the folder of the first system you are analyzing and use a text editor, like `gedit`, to create the file `script_distance.sh`:
 ```
 > mkdir distance_analysis
 > cd distance_analysis
+> mkdir 6WCGO BCCID BCCID BCCID BCCID BCCID
+> cd 6WCGO/
 > gedit script_distance.sh
 ```